leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 ## General Setup

-Examples described were done on a virtual machine running Ubuntu 20.04 operating system.
+Original analysis were done on a virtual machine running Ubuntu 20.04 operating system.
 The VM was created with 32 core CPU and 128GB RAM for data processing.

 For basic setup procedure proceed with below instructions.
+(Beginner in Bioinformatics)

 **Update**